This blog was originally published in mid-March and was updated on April 10, 2020.

 - Following the CDC’s most current public health and safety guidance: CDC.gov.

 - Referring to the guidance provided by your local/state government for more specific information about your community.
+A current list of stay-at-home and shelter-in-place orders is available here.

 - Checking with the local trail management organization to confirm the status of trail facilities.
 That contact information is available when accessing individual trail records at TrailLink.com.